 Throughout her 36-year career with the Sheriff’s Office, Sheriff McGuffey worked in several different capacities.
-Starting as a jail service deputy, then rising through the ranks to Sergeant, Lieutenant, Captain of the Training Academy, and eventually achieving the rank of Major, in command of Jail and Court Services.
+Starting as a jail service deputy, then rising through the ranks to sergeant, lieutenant, captain of the Training Academy, and eventually achieving the rank of major, in command of Jail and Court Services.
 In addition, McGuffey served as the lead hostage negotiator for the Sheriff’s Special Response Team, and the captain of the Sheriff’s Office Honor Guard.
-She served as the Academy Commander for the Ohio Peace Officer Corrections Academy, and is an accomplished self-defense instructor.
+She served as the academy commander for the Ohio Peace Officer Corrections Academy and is an accomplished self-defense instructor.

-In her most recent position as Commander of Jail and Court Services, Major McGuffey spearheaded justice reform initiatives in the jail.
-She formed a committee that collaborated with social service agencies throughout Hamilton County to allow targeted engagement with those who are incarcerated and created a Veteran’s pod in order to bring services and treatment to the veterans who have served our country.
+In her position as commander of Jail and Court Services, Sheriff McGuffey spearheaded justice reform initiatives in the jail.
+During that time, she formed a committee that collaborated with social service agencies throughout Hamilton County to allow targeted engagement with those who are incarcerated.
+She created a Veteran’s program to bring services and treatment to the veterans who have served our country.
 She also initiated a specialized pod, in partnership with Hamilton County Re-Entry, to provide life skills for incarcerated men who are nearing their release date and created a recovery pod with a focus on treatment and community services for heroin addicted women.

-As the Commander of the Jail, Major McGuffey understood that progressive jail policy reform, with a focus on rehabilitative, rather than punitive strategies, results in lower recidivism and overall healthier communities.
-She knows jail reform is needed and that people who are incarcerated should be offered opportunities and services during incarceration that increase their chances of success upon release.
-She knows that, within our criminal justice system, we can do better and will continue to provide the leadership to do just that.
+Sheriff McGuffey understands that progressive jail policy reform, with a focus on rehabilitative, rather than punitive strategies, results in lower recidivism and overall healthier communities.
+She knows that jail reform is needed and that people who are incarcerated should be offered opportunities and services during incarceration that increase their chances of success upon release.
+She knows that, within our criminal justice system, we can do better, and she continues to provide the leadership to do just that.

 Charmaine is a graduate of Leadership Cincinnati, Class 39 and in 2023, was named a YWCA of Greater Cincinnati Career Woman of Achievement.
-Charmaine is married to Christine Sandusky and they reside in downtown Cincinnati with their two dogs.
+Charmaine is married to Christine Sandusky and they reside in Cincinnati with their two dogs.